Skip to main content

 • Engagement trend — whether your overall engagement is rising or falling

 These cards populate automatically once you have enough published posts with metrics.
 Before data is available, each card shows a placeholder message such as “Will appear after enough data” or “Will appear after 3+ posts with metrics.”
+Browse your published content on the published posts page.

 Platform cards